In Search of Aeneas

 15th October 2023

-Anthony Adolph takes the reader in Aeneas’s footsteps, across the Mediterranean from Troy to Rome.
-He cuts through the complexities of the Iliad and Aeneid and explains the ideas and theories about Aeneas in straightforward terms.
-By rooting the myths in real places, this book makes them more approachable, especially for newcomers to the story.
+The author transports the reader on a fabulous journey in Aeneas’s footsteps through the archaeological sites of the ancient world, from Troy to Rome.
+He cuts through the complexities of the classical texts and academic papers, explaining what they say about Aeneas in straightforward terms.
+By rooting the myths in real places, he makes them more comprehensible, especially for newcomers to the story.

-Rather than be daunted by Aeneas as a semi-divine, mythological figure, Adolph has approached him as he would any interesting ancestor, seeking to understand him in the context of his family and the era, and builds on the growing academic view that the core of the Iliad is based in real events.
+Rather than be daunted by Aeneas as a semi-divine, mythological figure, Adolph has approached him as any genealogist should treat an ancestor, seeking to understand him in the context of his family and the era, and builds on the growing academic view that the core of the Iliad is based on real events.